It Possible to Clean My Criminal Record?

 Under What Circumstances Will My Spent Convictions Be Disclosed in an NPC?

-Even if your convictions become spent, there are some instances in which they might still be disclosed on a national police certificate.
+Even if your convictions become spent, there are some instances in which they might still be disclosed on a national police check.

 You may notice that, during the NPC application process, you are asked to provide information on the purpose of your national police check.
-If the reason you need a police certificate is any of the following, older convictions may still appear:
+If the reason you need a national police check is any of the following, older convictions may still appear:

 - Working with children.